 Jim Jarrett (Founder/Director) is one of the most respected and qualified teachers of The Meisner Technique in the world.

-He spent six years with the legendary acting teacher – two in Mr. Meisner’s professional private class then two more working exclusively with Sandy, both as an actor and teacher-in-training, then two more working as a teacher with Sandy as his mentor.
+He spent a total of six years with the legendary acting teacher – two in Mr. Meisner’s professional private class then two more working privately with Sandy, both as an actor and teacher-in-training.

 Melissa Thompson Esaia